EasyUUV: An LLM-Enhanced Universal and Lightweight Sim-to-Real Reinforcement Learning Framework for UUV Attitude Control: Experiments

 \subsection{Real-World Deployment}

-Building on the simulation results, we first conduct the tank experiment under disturbance-free conditions to evaluate EasyUUV’s Sim2Real zero-shot transfer capability using the expert-level RL policy directly taken from simulation with the A-S-Surface controller.
-As shown in Fig.~9, the RL-enabled controller tracks desired commands more closely, keeping roll and pitch near the origin with reduced drift and phase lag, while the non-RL case shows larger deviations.
-In addition, Fig.~10 further compares compound error curves, where the RL-enabled controller achieves lower average error ($\mu\!\!=\!\!0.2356$\! vs. $0.3836$, and $\mu\!\!=\!\!0.2421$ vs. $0.2876$) and reduced variability ($\sigma\!\!=\!\!0.080$ vs. $0.150$, and $\sigma\!\!=\!\!0.0896$ vs. $0.0970$), indicating improved robustness.
-Taken together, these findings preliminarily confirm EasyUUV can achieve effective zero-shot transfer from simulation to real-world deployment, significantly enhancing multi-axis tracking performance.
+Building on these comprehensive simulation and adaptive tuning evaluations, we transition to real-world validation on the physical UUV platform.
+We first conduct the tank experiment under disturbance-free conditions to evaluate EasyUUV's Sim2Real zero-shot transfer capability using the expert-level RL policy directly taken from simulation with the A-S-Surface controller.
+As shown in Fig.~\ref{fig_9}(Left) and Fig.~\ref{fig_9}(Middle), the RL-enabled controller tracks desired commands more closely, keeping roll and pitch near the origin with reduced drift and phase lag, while the non-RL case shows larger deviations.
+In addition, the right-hand panels of Fig.~\ref{fig_9} further compare compound error curves, where the RL-enabled controller achieves lower average error ($\mu\!\!=\!\!0.2356$\! vs. $0.3836$, and $\mu\!\!=\!\!0.2421$ vs. $0.2876$) and reduced variability ($\sigma\!\!=\!\!0.080$ vs. $0.150$, and $\sigma\!\!=\!\!0.0896$ vs. $0.0970$), indicating improved robustness.
+Taken together, these findings preliminarily confirm that EasyUUV can achieve effective zero-shot transfer from simulation to real-world deployment, significantly enhancing multi-axis tracking performance.

-After the initial disturbance-free tests, we further activate the perturbation generators to validate the effectiveness of LLM's online fine-tuning capacity.
-As shown in Fig.~11, EasyUUV rapidly suppresses disturbances and restores the vehicle to the desired trajectory, demonstrating strong robustness in real-world conditions.
-Fig.~12 further evaluates yaw tracking under turbulence, where LLM-based online parameter tuning progressively reduces the mean squared error from $0.0812\ \mathrm{rad}^2$ to $0.0179\ \mathrm{rad}^2$ after two adjustments, significantly enhancing tracking accuracy and stability.
-These results confirm that EasyUUV not only withstands perturbations but also leverages LLM-based adjustments for adaptive, high-precision control in dynamic underwater environments.